SantiOlvera/Financial_Voice_Agent_Chat_Bots/README.md

    - [Deepgram](https://deepgram.com)
    - [Groq](https://console.groq.com/playground)
 4. Add the API keys to your environment variables or configuration file.
-5. Run the script to get the system_prompt
+5. Run the script to parse the system prompt:
    ```bash
    python3 parser_pdf.py
    ```